Minneapolis, Minnesota April 1999

-“Hello,” I said in a loud whisper.
+“Hello.”
+I rasped a loud whisper.

 “Sandra?”